Alex-vvhite/for-me/cv.md

 * t.me/Training_addist
 * Instagram (@khodyrev_12)
 # About Me
-I am 20 years old, I am studying at the Donetsk National Technical University, specializing in "modeling and design".
+I am 20 years old, I am studying.
 I was previously interested in creating sites from pure 0, so I chose this direction.
 At the university, the bias is more on the visual component, but I want to write the site's functionality.
 Friends suggested your course, which immediately looked different from others.
 I am sure I will be able to gain experience and create my first works together with your unique method of leading students.
 # Skills
 * html